helm/helm/docs/charts.md

 All of these values are defined by the template author.
 Helm does not require or dictate parameters.

+### Predefined Values

+The following values are pre-defined, are available to every template, and cannot be overridden.
+As with all values, the names are _case sensitive_.

+- `Release.Name`: The name of the release (not the chart)
+- `Release.Time`: The time the chart release was last updated.
+This will match the `Last Released` time on a Release object.
+- `Release.Namespace`: The namespace the chart was released to.
+- `Release.Service`: The service that conducted the release.
+Usually this is `Tiller`.
+- `Chart`: The contents of the `Chart.yaml`.
+Thus, the chart version is obtainable as `Chart.Version` and the maintainers are in `Chart.Maintainers`.

+**NOTE:** Any unknown Chart.yaml fields will be dropped.
+They will not be accessible inside of the `Chart` object.
+Thus, Chart.yaml cannot be used to pass arbitrarily structured data into the template.

 ### Values files

 Considering the template in the previous section, a `values.toml` file